deadrootsec/goscout/README.md

 Review flagged items carefully and add files to exclusion lists if needed.

 ## Security

-GoScout is designed with security in mind:
+GoScout is designed with security and privacy in mind:

 - No internet connectivity required
-- No data collection
+- No data collection or transmission
-- All scanning happens locally
+- All scanning happens locally on your machine
-- Open source for transparency
+- Open source for full transparency
-- Run it with confidence on any codebase
+- Run it with confidence on any codebase or system

 ## License